By Elke Hautala

 It’s also the name of a chain of new co-working spaces one of which has sprung up in the historic Pioneer Square neighborhood.
 A shiny ebb and flow of steel and glass amongst the 19th Century stone storefronts.

 With this definition, it’s an apt location for an organization known as Seattle Startup Grind.
 Founded in the heart of Silicon Valley, it has grown to a global network “designed to educate, inspire, and connect entrepreneurs.”

-Seattle innovator Mike Grabham saw an ad for Startup Grind two years ago and decided to contact them on a whim.
+Seattle innovator Mike Grabham saw an ad for Startup Grind five years ago and decided to contact them on a whim.

 “I wanted to get more involved … create more stuff people could learn from,” Mike said.
 He asked who was organizing it in the Seattle market.
 The answer was, no one – you should do it.

 At that time the organization was still finding their way and determining what worked best for the entrepreneurial community.
 Now they have over 240 chapters and are the “largest organization in the world touching entrepreneurs.”
 Mike became the founding director here in Seattle.

 One of their primary events for networking and learning here in Seattle are the Fireside Chats.
 It’s a name that harkens back to the past and FDR’s radio conversations during the tumultuous 1930s and 1940s.

 The modern day gatherings, held at Galvanize, give seasoned and beginning business owners a place to not only expand their network but also see a presentation by a successful entrepreneur.

 Past “Chats” have included CEO’s from such diverse fields as restaurants, tech, venture capital and even the Seattle Sounders.
 Those looking to learn can enrich their own path with topics from planning and investment to management and marketing.

 Mike is explaining to me why he got into the business game in the first place.